 “If the individual, of their own volition, instructs Royal Mail to redirect all of their personal mail via this service, there is no problem with a charity acting on this request and using the new details”

-In summary, charities and NFPs can use data for Data Matching and Teleappending if they are satisfied that the source is legitimate and the supporter has made it clear, by ticking a box or some other positive action that they wanted to inform third parties of the change of address.
+In summary, they can use data for Data Matching and Teleappending if they are satisfied that the source is legitimate and the supporter has made it clear, by ticking a box or some other positive action that they wanted to inform third parties of the change of address.

 To conclude, charities and other fundraising organisations can utilise Royal Mail’s NCOA service to ascertain new contact details of the supporter, if they have opted-in for you to do so via a third party when submitting their new personal information.